apache/pekko-http/docs/src/main/paradox/common/sse-support.md

 setting `max-line-size = 0` to disable limits entirely, or use one of the non-failing handling modes.

-Notice that if you are looking for a resilient way to permanently subscribe to an event stream, Apache Pekko Connectors provides the [EventSource](https://pekko.apache.org/docs/pekko-connectors/current/sse.html)connector which reconnects automatically with the id of the last seen event.
+Notice that if you are looking for a resilient way to permanently subscribe to an event stream, Apache Pekko Connectors provides the [EventSource](https://pekko.apache.org/docs/pekko-connectors/current/sse.html) connector which reconnects automatically with the id of the last seen event.